Why is Sugar Bad for You?

 Of course, there are legitimate reasons food manufacturers add sugar: It gives foods flavor, texture and color; sugar preserves some foods; and it balances the acidity of some foods like tomatoes, among other things.
 And it makes sweet foods sweet.

-How Much Sugar Is Okay?
+How Many Grams of Sugar is Okay?

 The federal government recommends that Americans 2 years and older limit their sugar intake to less than 10 percent of daily calories.